- Design a Product

 Let’s be real, 3D printing is hard.
 It’s a new technology that can be intimidating and sounds like science fiction, but it is here to stay and with it we can transform our ideas into physical objects in a more accessible way.

-I work at Shapeways in Customer Service.
-I communicate with all the departments to make sure you are heard and help you realize your ideas.
+Having worked at Shapeways in Customer Service, I communicated with all the departments making sure your voice was heard to help you realize your ideas.
 I’m also an artist.
 I sculpt, draw and 3D model for printing.
 In this entry, I would like to share my creative process.
 It varies from person to person of course, but I found that there are several steps that may help guide you along the way when realizing your concept.

 We all create for different reasons–for self-expression, problem solving, re-inventing, experimentation, and more.
 Personally, I have design ideas routinely developing in my mind that I’d love to express, preferably in three-dimensions.
 There are also times where something breaks and I want an object to help repair my item.
 Sometimes I find a task involving a physical object can become more efficient by creating something new.
 Maybe I want a challenge and have an idea that needs exploring.

 When developing an idea it’s key to research and understand the history of what it is you want to create.
 By researching your idea’s history, your final product will only be that much stronger.
 You can find tips and tricks from those who came before you and maybe even learn from their knowledge and even mistakes they may have made to help ease your process.
 Learn to talk about your idea.
 By communicating your idea to others you may get some insightful feedback on something you didn’t see before.